GongSakura/worktree/README.md

 To add a worktree based on \<branch-name\>.

 - If the \<branch-name\> has already been checkout, then the command will fail.
-- If the \<branch-name\> doesn't existed, it will create a new branch based on HEAD
+- If the \<branch-name\> doesn't existed in git branches, it will create a new branch based on HEAD
 - If you want to create a worktree with a new branch that based on a commit or branch, use **"wt add --base \<commit-hash\> \<branch-name\>"**
 <br/>

 ### 4. "wt rm \<branch-name\>"